-Just like the dryness of summertime, the chill of winter months can damage your property’s foundation and necessitate foundation repair or replacement.
+Winter prep to reduce damage to your property’s foundation is just as critical as protecting your commercial property during the dryness of summertime,.
 Colder temperatures tend to keep more moisture in the ground, leading to soil expansion and upheaval against your foundation.
 This can cause cracking, buckling and uneven flooring.
 Snow buildup can also lead to a buildup of moisture and pressure that causes extensive damage to your foundation in the winter months.
-By preparing your foundation ahead of winter’s arrival, you can avoid having to weigh the costs of foundation repair vs. replacement come spring time.
+By preparing your foundation ahead of winter’s arrival, you can avoid severe foundation damage, including potential plumbing issues.

 How to Begin Your Winter Prep